C-Abdulio/GA-WDI-Project2/README.md

 - COMPONENT STRUCTURE IS NOT RENDERED CORRECTLY!
 EVERYTHING IS ALL WONKY!!
 - **PROPS AND STATE REFUSES TO PASS!!
 REEEEEEEEEEE!!!!**
 - **NOT BEING ABLE TO REACH MVP BY FRIDAY....AGAIN!**

+# FINAL REVIEW:
+This was more of a struggle than it should have been...but then again, the app was a last minute passion project  that had no real purpose but to exists at my whimsy.
+I learned a lot about how other features and media interact with the various components.
+I learned that you need to think about the user when you are planning your components and figure out quickly how they can interact with your app in a productive way.
+A lot of time was unfortunately spent on trying to access the API and seeking to understand how to properly use the information given to me.
+In the end, I don't even think that I managed to get this  to work properly.

+I heavily regret that I couldn't make the items more user-interactive, nor that I could implement the create-a-Spider feature.
+That would have added a lot more user replayability and would make the app a bit more than just an overrated list app.

+But on the bright side, I managed to make it to MVP this time (if you can call it that) and all stylization more or less works.
+I was actually very happy that i learned how to reformat the list to call in a specific order.
+I hope post MVP, I can add the missing features

+I would like to thank the following people who helped me with this project:
+- Drake Talley
+- Jason Karlin
+- Tara Fenton
+- John Masters
+- Leo
+- Seth
+- Gabriel
+- Anna
+- Yang
+- Marvel Comics and their busted and dated API
+- Stan Lee.
+Excelsior!!!
+- And my family, who's love, and infinite patience carried me forward when I kept stumbling in the dark.

+Now with Youtube Link : https://youtu.be/PojVNDiNx-E